timeblock4228waterphone/Time-anchor/README.md

-okay the instruciton for it is this the stick man is there so you know the minute of it but in stickman man. if you want to know the next 15 minute look down in colium and 45 minute look up.
+okay the instruciton for it is this the stick man is there so you know the minute of it but in stickman man. if you want to know the next 15 minute look down in colium and 45 minute look up.(1)

-( unit check off )
+(
+task-timeblindness-checkoff.pdf )(2)
+how it works is this like it is 9 :45. what you do is look at and and look at 9. then you see that 45 is to the left so you mark it. or lets try another time if it is 10:30 then you look at number 10. then you mark you see 30. which is on the bottom.

+a-time-blindness-printable-vo1.pd (4)

-how it works is this
+how it works is this there is
+a equals to 24 hour grid. but 8 block each one number 3 hours in each one. if you want to know the next 2 hours you look at the underline one or non underline one

+b is the 3 by 4 grid with minute and hours (4) c is the 15 minute grid d the clocks

+(
+b-time-blindness-part2.pdf)
+there is
+ a b c d
+ the a 3 by 4 grid

+ b is 3 by 2 grid

+ c is 45 minute group

+ d is the 15 minute group

 https://github.com/timeblock4228waterphone/Time-blindness-printable/blob/4f0c1f1ff965ae756b10515882f48e5326dfa83e/zzzz-stickman-vo4.pdf(1)